‘Accountability is needed:’ Student loan borrowers call for end to federal MOHELA contract

 We asked Gokey what alternatives advocates would like to see put in place instead of MOHELA.

-“Broadly speaking, we think we should have fully funded public college and no student debt at all,” Gokey said.
+“Broadly speaking, we think we should have fully funded public college and no student debt at all,” said Gokey.
 “Student loan servicers simply shouldn’t exist.
 But in the next couple of months, what we want to see is the Biden administration commit to transferring all of the accounts currently serviced by MOHELA to the other servicers and then canceling it as much as possible.”